+Standard Operating Procedure - Soil Sampling

+Project Name: VCUP Townsite Soils

+Name: Date:

+1. INTRODUCTION

-Standard Operating Procedure - Soil Sampling Project Name: VCUP Townsite Soils Name: Date: 1.
-INTRODUCTION 1.1.
-Purpose and Scope The objective of this Standard Operating Procedure (SOP) is to provide standardized d methods for t he field collection of soil samples using manual or rig-assisted techniques.
-This procedure specifies the methods to be followed by the field personnel for the e collection of surface and subsurface soil samples.
-The collection techniques and equipment selected a are dependent on the nature of subsurface soil conditions (i.e., degree of consolidation and moisture of desired sample, type of sample required, type of soil being sampled, and analytical al and/or geote echnical laboratory testing methods that will be requested for the sample.
+1.1.
+Purpose and Scope

+The objective of this Standard Operating Procedure (SOP) is to provide standardized methods collection of soil samples using manual or rig-assisted techniques. for the field

+This procedure specifies the methods to be followed by the field personnel for the collectic and subsurface soil samples.
+The collection techniques and equipment selected are deper nature of subsurface soil conditions (i.e., degree of consolidation and moisture content), desired sample, type of sample required, type of soil being sampled, and analytical and/or laboratory testing methods that will be requested for the sample. dent on the depth of the geotechnical

 1.2.
+Definitions Initials

-Definitions Initials Surface soil for this project is the top 2 inches of a soil horizon profile (i.e., soil for IIIILIAIS inches below ground surface [bgs], Figure 1).
-10111 0-10-2- Subsurface soil for this project is the top 12 inches of a soil horizon profile (i.e., soi il from 0-to- 12-inches below ground surface [bgs], Figure 1).
-11101110 10 Composite soil samples are combinations of aliquots collected at various sample lo at various depths at a single location.
-Analysis of composite samples yields a value re an average over the various sampled sites or depths from which individual sar collected. liples were conceccu.
-Discrete soil samples are discrete aliquots from distinct sampling intervals, of a s pecific size, that are representative of one specific sample location at a specific point in time.
+Surface soil for this project is the top 2 inches of a soil horizon profile (i.e., soil from 0-to-inches below ground surface [bgs], Figure 1).
+Subsurface soil for this project is the top 12 inches of a soil horizon profile (i.e., soil from 0-t 12-inches below ground surface [bgs], Figure 1).

+Composite soil samples are combinations of aliquots collected at various sample locations, at various depths at a single location.
+Analysis of composite samples yields a value representian average over the various sampled sites or depths from which individual samples we collected. ng re

+Discrete soil samples are discrete aliquots from distinct sampling intervals, of a specific size that are representative of one specific sample location at a specific point in time. e,

 1.3.
-Minimum Required Equipment Initials Level D PPE in accordance with associated Task Risk Assessments (TRAs), the final second Environmental Consulting (CEC) Task Specific Health and Safety Plan (TSHA: the Rico Program Plan.
-SP), and Stainless steel or disposable mixing bowls Stainless steel of disposable mixing bowls Stainless steel spoons/trowels Stainless steel spools trowers Stainless steel hand auger Stainless steel right auger Stainless steel core sampler which uses stainless steel or Lexan liners (optic anal) Stainless steel core sampler which uses stainless steel or Lexall liners (option Stainless steel shovel niai) Appropriate sample containers Chain of Custody Forms Individual Site Work Plan Field Logbook, Field Sample Documentation, and/or Tablet Indelible Pen Nitrile Gloves 1 With the Gloves
+Minimum Required Equipment Initials

+Level D PPE in accordance with associated Task Risk Assessments (TRAs), the Copper Environmental Consulting (CEC) Task Specific Health and Safety Plan (TSHASP), and the Rico Program Plan.

+Stainless steel or disposable mixing bowls

+Stainless steel spoons/trowels

+Stainless steel hand auger

+Stainless steel core sampler which uses stainless steel or Lexan liners (optional)

+Stainless steel shovel

+Appropriate sample containers

+Chain of Custody Forms

+Individual Site Work Plan

+Field Logbook, Field Sample Documentation, and/or Tablet

+Indelible Pen

 1.4.
 Pertinent/Required Reference Information Initials

 1.4.1.
 Sops/User Manuals

 SOP_VCUP_01 - Field Documentation

 SOP_VCUP_03 - Sample Identification, Custody, Packaging, and Shipment

 SOP_VCUP_04 - Handheld X-Ray Fluorescence

 SOP_VCUP_05 - Equipment Decontamination

 SOP_VCUP_06 - Storage and Disposal of Investigation Derived Waste

 1.4.2.
 Task Risk Assessments (TRAs)

 • TBD

 2. SOIL SAMPLING PLAN BY PROPERTY TYPE

-2.1 Daysland Pranartics